-Create workspaces with your colleagues in Power BI
+Create classic workspaces in Power BI

-Video: Apps and app workspaces
+Video: Apps and workspaces

 Give the workspace a name.
 If the corresponding Workspace ID isn't available, edit it to come up with a unique ID.